Board of Directors

 Linda Monterroso

-In 2018, Linda relocated to Memphis Tennessee where she was appointed by the governor as a member of the Tennessee Governor’s Council on Developmental Disabilities.
-As a Council member, Linda was among a group of Tennesseans tasked with improving disability policies and practice, educating policymakers and the public through community collaboration.
-She was also a member of the Tennessee Adult Brothers and Sisters (TABS), a chapter of the Sibling Leadership Network.
+In 2018, Linda relocated to Memphis, Tennessee, where she was appointed by the governor to serve on the Tennessee Governor’s Council on Developmental Disabilities.
+In this statewide leadership role, she worked to strengthen disability policies and practices, champion inclusive communities, and educate policymakers and the public.
+Linda was also active in Tennessee Adult Brothers and Sisters (TABS), a chapter of the Sibling Leadership Network, supporting adult siblings of people with disabilities.

 Secretary

 Originally from Baton Rouge, Louisiana, Ted lives in Tuscaloosa, Alabama, and is an Associate Professor of Psychology at The University of Alabama.
 Ted’s interests in siblings are both personal and professional, primarily inspired by his brother who has developmental disabilities.
 Ted’s research focuses on the experiences of family members of individuals with autism spectrum disorder and other intellectual and developmental disabilities (IDD), with a particular focus on siblings and caregivers.
-In addition to the SLN, Ted is involved with a variety of professional organizations focused on developmental disabilities, including Alabama’s Council on Developmental Disabilities.
-He is married with two young children and, in his spare time, enjoys watching terrible reality TV and working in his yard.
+He is married with two young children and, in his spare time, enjoys exercising, watching terrible reality TV, and working in his yard.

 Co-Chair of Network Development